it22323620/FruitFlip/README.md

 Vibrant Graphics: Enjoy colorful and visually appealing fruit designs.

 # How to Play
-Start the Game: Tap the start button to begin a new game session.
+Start the Game: Tap the play button to begin a new game session.

 Tap the Fruits: As fruits randomly appear on the screen, tap them as quickly as you can before they disappear.